Austroplatypus incompertus: Eusociality

 A. incompertus is one of the few organisms outside of Hymenoptera (bees and ants) and Isoptera (termites) to exhibit eusociality.
-Eusocial insects develop large, multigenerational cooperative societies that assist each other in the rearing of young, often at the cost of an individual’s life or reproductive ability.
+Eusocial insects develop large, multigenerational cooperative societies that assist each other in the rearing of young, often at the cost of an individual's life or reproductive ability.
 As a result, sterile castes within the colony perform nonreproductive work.
 This altruism is explained because eusocial insects benefit from giving up reproductive ability of many individuals to improve the overall fitness of closely related offspring.

-For an animal to be considered eusocial, it must satisfy the three criteria defined by E. O. Wilson.
-The species must have reproductive division of labor.
+For an animal to be considered eusocial, it must satisfy the three criteria defined by Charles D. Michener in 1969: (1) the species must have reproductive division of labor.
 A. incompertus contains a single fertilized female that is guarded by a small number of unfertilized females that also do much of the work excavating galleries in the wood, satisfying the first criterion.
-The second criterion requires the group to have overlapping generations, a phenomenon found in A. incompertus.
-Finally, A. incompertus exhibits cooperative brood care, the third criterion for eusociality.
+(2) the group must have overlapping generations, a phenomenon found in A. incompertus.
+(3) A. incompertus also exhibits cooperative brood care, the third criterion for eusociality.

+Generally, it is assumed that the helpers in cooperative breeding groups arise through the need for ‘fortress defense’ or ‘life insurance’.
+However, this theory can not explain the behavior of this ambrosia beetle, because workers are not present at the initial and very risky period of colony foundation; instead, the perceived benefit is that a worker is born into a colony that has already survived the risky initial phase, and a female is better off with a very high likelihood of helping to produce numerous siblings than dispersing and having a high likelihood of failing to reproduce at all.
+Helper A. incompertus may live for 10 to 30 years after their first sibling is born, almost as long as their mother.
+This contrasts the eusocial norm, where workers live only a matter of weeks or months while queens live for a year or more.